-Homework problems are listed and linked to on the course schedule and will be turned in at the beginning of lecture on the due date indicated.
+Homework problems are listed and linked to on the course schedule and will be turned in, either in-class or submitted through email, by 5 PM on the date indicated.
 Late homework will not be accepted unless prior arrangements have been made with the instructor.